fatrix/httptest/docs/usage.md

     assert_body_contains: Hello World

 #### assert_is_json

 Expects the response is parseable as JSON.
+The word ˋnullˋ is also treat at valid JSON.

     assert_is_json

 #### assert_is_not_json
 Expects the response is not parseable as JSON.